Hearing FAQs: Frequently Asked Questions

 - They are sold in relatively low volume per year (i.e. approximately 1.7 million hearing aids for some 30 million hearing impaired), as compared to several million stereos or televisions.
 Computers used to cost considerably more than they do now.
 The biggest reason they are relatively inexpensive now is that they are sold in greater volume.

-- The amount of time and money spent by manufacturers on research and development is considerable.
+- Furthermore the amount of time and money spent by manufacturers on research and development is considerable.
 One manufacturer claims to have spent over twenty million dollars developing a single model.
 This is a considerable investment considering the sales volume that is typical for hearing aids.

-3. What should new hearing aid users realistically expect?
+3. Hearing FAQs: What should new hearing aid users realistically expect?

 4. Why does my voice sound so odd to me when wearing hearing aids?